 Just five or ten years ago, the new definition of racism still encountered much skepticism.
 That has changed.
 The reason this deeply mistaken idea has been spreading so successfully is that people share it in the name of good intentions.
 I have written about how ideas can mutate basically unchecked in the evolutionary arena once they rest on good intentions because they become harder to criticize.
 Turning a necessary condition into a sufficient one is one such mutation that normally would have been caught and selected against, but because it rests on the good intention of fighting (allegedly) institutionalized racism, the mutation was not corrected.

 One of the consequences of the new, false definition of racism is that racism against white people is becoming relatively commonplace.
 Another is the damage this new definition has done to our institutions, especially in academia, which damage has been documented to some extent, partly in this video.
 Some of the virtually unchecked mutations that have occurred and the resulting overt racism against white people can be seen in this video.
-The video also includes hints of the legitimizing of discrimination and of violence against whites (such as when DiAngelo says that white people are going to have to experience discomfort to facilitate change).
+It also includes hints of the legitimizing of discrimination and of violence against whites (such as when DiAngelo says that white people are going to have to experience discomfort to facilitate change).

 If the new definition keeps spreading and if associated ideas keep mutating freely, such hints may grow and turn from covert, hinted-at violence into overt violence (DiAngelo is still hesitant to speak openly of taking away white people’s rights and property, but may feel empowered to do so in the future — I believe that’s what she means when she advocates discomfort).
 Additionally, I won’t be surprised if the departure from the common-sense definition of racism in the name of good intentions leads to more governmental interference in business, e.g., through strict implementations of quotas in hiring practices: “your business’s personnel must accurately reflect the proportions of race in the population.”
 (I have a hunch that meeting this requirement would be impossible due to the apportionment problem, but would need to investigate further.
+(EDIT 2022-01-27: I have since written about this matter here.)
 If true, I doubt this would stop governments from trying to enforce it and penalizing businesses for not complying!)
 I believe businesses should be free to hire according to criteria they determine themselves, without any regulation or oversight.
 The criterion should be merit (qualification).